CellDynamics/QuimP/Doxygen_doc/SnakePlugin.md

 3. uk.ac.warwick.wsbc.QuimP.BOA_.recalculatePlugins() - process all outlines (`liveSnake`) by
 active plugins and copy results to `snakes`.
 This method does not run segmentation again so it is used for updating screen after any plugin action (inside plugin by interface IPluginSynchro or by JSpinners in QuimP UI related to plugins)

+Plugins can call errors during execution.
+In this case the `BOAp.stopOnPluginError` decides what data will be stored in `snakes`.
+They can be original segmented only `liveSnake` or nothing.